alphagov/govuk-developer-docs/source/manual/alerts/elasticsearch-cluster-health.html.md

 ---
 owner_slack: '#2ndline'
 review_by: 2017-06-01
-title: 'Fixing issues with Elasticsearch cluster health'
+title: 'Elasticsearch cluster health'
 parent: /manual.html
 layout: manual_layout
 section: Icinga alerts
 ---

-# Fixing issues with Elasticsearch cluster health
+# Elasticsearch cluster health

 Elasticsearch reports cluster health as one of three possible states, based on the state of its primary and replica shards.